 In these changing musical times, our exclusive online magazine covers flutists who are carving their own career paths, marketing yourself as an artist, entrepreneurship, new music and technology, health and wellness, and anything that relates to playing the flute today.
-Conceived and created by Barbara Siesel, Fluterscooter, and Viviana Guzman, The Flute View has exclusive video content produced in a fun format in the form of Spreecasts, as well as guest writers and featured articles.
+Conceived and created by Fluterscooter, Viviana Guzman, and Barbara Siesel, The Flute View has video content, as well as guest writers and featured articles.
 We believe it is invaluable to have a forum in which today’s flutists--from students of all ages to professionals--can be inspired.

 Why is it important?